Quercus tomentosinervis

 Quercus tomentosinervis is an Asian species of tree in the beech family Fagaceae.
-It has been found only in southern China (Guizhou, Yunnan).
+It is native to Guizhou and Yunnan provinces of southern China.
 It is placed in subgenus Cerris, section Cyclobalanopsis.

 Quercus tomentosinervis is a tree up to 20 meters tall.
 Leaves can be as much as 15 cm long, thick and leather, green and hairless on top but covered with brown woolly hairs on the underside.